 Share and Care Homeshare was established in 2006 to address a growing need for affordable companionship and practical help.
 Share and Care offers help to the older people, families and adults with disabilities, across London and throughout mainland UK.
 We are members of Homeshare UK and are fully compliant with its Quality Assurance Framework; by using Share and Care Homeshare you can be assured that you will experience a high quality, and yet personal, service.

 While there are many options for people needing personal care, few help to alleviate loneliness and give the on-going companionship that sharing a home can give.
 Homeshare is an affordable solution offering practical help and support which can typically be very expensive if sought through separate channels.

 Share and Care is committed to offering an affordable, personal and professional service.
 Our Sharers are matched as closely as possible with our Householders to ensure that a friendship and mutual respect can develop, while also ensuring that safeguards exist.
 We are proud that our clients reward us by recommending us and, whilst we are keen to grow and promote the concept of homeshare across the UK, we are also committed to ensuring we maintain our high standards of giving personal attention and support to all our clients.

-Prior to founding Share and Care Homeshare, Caroline established and ran an after school nanny agency; “Years of recruiting nannies, as well as 14+ years of running a homeshare scheme, has given me a wealth of experience in matching different characters and their varied needs.
-I also have a personal understanding of dementia and how it can affect a family and have trained as a Dementia Friends Champion to allow me to run information sessions for families and Sharers covering key messages that we want everyone to know about dementia.”
+Prior to founding Share and Care Homeshare, Caroline established and ran a nanny agency; “Years of recruiting nannies, as well as 14+ years of running a homeshare service, has given me a wealth of experience in matching different characters and their varied needs.
+I also have a personal understanding of Dementia and how it can affect a family and have trained as a Dementia Friends Champion to help people understand what it is like to live with Dementia.
+This allow me to run information sessions for family members and Sharers which cover the key messages that we want everyone to know about Dementia.”

 About Nicky Dadswell – Homeshare Co-ordinator